jestjs/jest/docs/TutorialReactNative.md

 ### Environment

-`react-native` ships with a jest preset, so the `jest.preset` field of your `package.json` should point to `react-native`.
+`react-native` ships with a Jest preset, so the `jest.preset` field of your `package.json` should point to `react-native`.
 The preset is a node environment that mimics the environment of a React Native app.
 Because it doesn't load any DOM or browser APIs, it greatly improves Jest's startup time.

 ### transformIgnorePatterns customization